 Pvt.
-Orrie Theodore Mulholland was born in Chicago, Illinois, on September 5, 1917, and was one of four sons of David J. Mulholland and Martha Roegner-Mulholland.
-His one brother died as an infant.
-In 1923, when Orrie was six, his mother died.
-His father, attempting to earn a living, placed his three surviving sons in the Illinois Masonic Orphans Home.
-The home was located at 441 South Ninth Avenue in LaGrange, Illinois.
-Orrie attended Cossitt Grammar School and Lyons Township High School.
-After high school, he took agriculture classes through Michigan State University.
+Orrie Theodore Mulholland was born in Chicago, Illinois, on September 5, 1917, and was one of four sons – one of whom died as an infant – of David J. Mulholland and Martha Roegner-Mulholland.
+In 1923, when Orrie was six, his mother died, so his father, attempting to earn a living, placed his three surviving sons in the Illinois Masonic Orphans Home.
+The home was located at 441 South Ninth Avenue in LaGrange Park, Illinois.
+Orrie attended Cossitt Grammar School and Lyons Township High School, and after high school, he took agriculture classes through Michigan State University.
 He registered for the draft on October 16, 1940, and stated he was living at 1440 South 56th Court, Cicero, Illinois, and named his aunt, Elizabeth Roegner, as his next of kin.
 He also stated he worked at C. W. Bell in Chicago.

-In November 1940, Orrie enlisted in the Illinois National Guard.
-The federal government had established a draft and he wanted to get his one year of military service completed so that he could get a job full time.
+In November 1940, Orrie enlisted in the Illinois National Guard since he wanted to get his one year of military service completed so that he could get a full-time job.
 The tank company was inducted into the U. S. Army on November 25, 1940, at 7:00 A.M. and designated B Company, 192nd Tank Battalion.
 During this time, the soldiers were given physicals, and men who were inducted into the army that morning were released from federal service that afternoon after failing their physicals.
 The remaining men spent the next several days living in the armory.
-He was one of 131 men who traveled to Fort Knox, Kentucky, for what was supposed to be a year of training.
+He was one of 131 men who traveled to Fort Knox, Kentucky, for what was supposed to be a year of military service.

 Those men who did go home arrived back at the base just before breakfast, which was at 6:00 A.M. on December 26.
 1st/Sgt.
 Richard Danca was waiting for them since he had the job of picking men to be transferred to the soon-to-be-formed HQ Company.
 35 men were picked because they had special training.
 Many of these men received promotions and because of their rating received higher pay.
 HQ Company was divided into a staff platoon, a reconnaissance platoon, a maintenance platoon, a motor platoon, and the usual cooks and clerks which every company had.
 Men were assigned various jobs such as scouts, radio operators, mechanics, truck drivers, and other duties.